1971–72 Port Vale F.C. season: Third Division

-They finished in fifteenth place with 41 points, 30 of which were won at home.
-With just 43 goals scored, they had the lowest goal tally outside of the bottom four.
+They finished in 15th place with 41 points, 30 of which were won at home.
+With just 43 goals scored, they had the lowest goal tally outside the bottom four.

 Finances

 On the financial side, a drop in average home attendance of over a thousand failed to prevent a profit of £596.
 This profit was due to a £10,000 transfer credit and £13,967 worth of donations from the Sportsmen's Association and the Development Fund.
 The club's total debt stood at £100,130.
 Four players were let go at the end of the campaign: Mick Morris (Stafford Rangers), Keith Ball (Stourport), Stuart Sharratt (retired), and John Flowers (Eastwood).
 Sproson also retired as a player, but stayed on as a scout and coach.

 Cup competitions

 In the FA Cup, Vale beat Blackburn Rovers 3–1 following a 1–1 draw at Ewood Park.
-A last-minute Sammy Morgan goal then defeated Fourth Division Darlington in the Second Round.
-Vale then were defeated 3–0 at St Andrew's by Second Division Birmingham City.
+A last-minute Sammy Morgan goal then defeated Fourth Division side Darlington in the second round.
+Vale then were defeated 3–0 at St Andrew's by Second Division club Birmingham City.

-In the League Cup, Vale made 'their annual early exist', losing 2–0 at home to Shrewsbury Town.
+In the League Cup, Vale made 'their annual early exit', losing 2–0 at home to Shrewsbury Town.